 What Type of Participation is Protected?

 Retaliation based on participation protects an employee from being retaliated against for “participating” in the legal process in any way.
-Although it is usually seen in the context of retaliation for filing a formal complaint (such as a complaint with the Equal Rights Division or Equal Employment Opportunity Commission), it can be result of a wide array of participation.
+Although it is usually seen in the context of retaliation for filing a formal complaint (such as a complaint with the Equal Employment Opportunity Commission), it can be the result of a wide array of participation.

-For example, if an employee files a charge or complaint and the parties agree mediate that charge or complaint, the mediation constitutes “participation” in the legal process.
-Accordingly, an employer cannot retaliate against you for engaging in the mediation.
+For example, if an employee files a charge or complaint and the parties agree to mediate that charge or complaint, the mediation constitutes “participation” in the legal process.
+Accordingly, an employer cannot retaliate against an employee for engaging in the mediation.

 Witnesses are also protected from retaliation under this provision.
-Oftentimes individuals who are still employed by an employer that is the subject of a former coworker’s charge or complaint are afraid of getting involved, out of fear that s/he will be retaliated against by the employer.
-While we understand that this fear is only natural, as generally individuals are not interested in potentially angering their employer, the WFEA and Title VII have protections built in for such witnesses, in an effort to promote justice in the workplace.
-So, if you were contacted by a coworker or former coworker for support, remember that the law is on your side and that not many employers are interested in creating more charges or complaints against it.
+Oftentimes individuals who are still employed by an employer that is the subject of a former coworker’s charge or complaint are afraid of getting involved, out of fear that he or she will be retaliated against by the employer.
+Title VII and its state law equivalents have protections built in place for such witnesses, in an effort to promote justice in the workplace.